Generalized Quasikernels in Digraphs: Concluding Remarks

 \begin{quest} Does every digraph $D$ contains a quasikernel $Q$ with $|N^+(Q)|\ge \half |V(D)\sm Q|$?
 Equivalently, does there exist a quasikernel with $|N^+[Q]|\ge \frac{|V(D)|+|Q|}{2}$? \end{quest} This result would be sharp by considering the disjoint union of Eulerian tournaments of arbitrary sizes (cf the Large Quasikernel Conjecture which is only asymptotically sharp).
 It would be interesting to know if, like the Large Quasikernel Conjecture, \Cref{quest:EvenLarger} is a consequence of the Small Quasikernel Conjecture.

+\textit{Update:} shortly after posting our paper, it was shown by Ai, Liu, and Peng \cite{ai2024variable} that \Cref{quest:EvenLarger} is indeed a consequence of the Small Quasikernel Conjecture.
+Moreover, a partial converse to \Cref{prop:strongLargeSmall} was established, showing that proving non-trivial linear bounds for the Large Quasikernel Conjecture is equivalent to proving non-trivial linear bounds for the Small Quasikernel Conjecture.

 \textbf{Acknowledgments}.
 We thank Ruth Luo for introducing us to the Small Quasikernel Conjecture, as well as Xiaoyu He, Noah Kravitz, and Bhargav Narayanan for fruitful discussions.
-We further thank Noah Kravitz for correcting typos from an earlier draft, as well as for shortening our original proof of \Cref{lem:disjointUnion}.
+We further thank Noah Kravitz for correcting typos from an earlier draft, as well as for shortening our original proof of \Cref{lem:disjointUnion}, and we thank P\'eter L.\ Erd\H{o}s for pointing out that our previous statement of \Cref{prop:smallQuasiBipartite} could be strengthened to its current form with an identical proof.